napari/napari/docs/explanations/performance.md

 **Scope Changes**

 * New types of users adopt napari and have new needs.
-* Existing users change their usage over time, e.g more network/remote viewing.
+* Existing users change their usage over time, e.g more remote viewing.
 * New file formats are invented or become more common.
 * New data types or sizes become more common.

-## New Features
+## News Features

-1. New features should be evaluated on their objective and subjective performance.
+* New features should be evaluated on their objective and subjective and performance before merging to master.
-1. New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
+* New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
-1. It's easy to create features that do not "scale" well to large datasets.
+* New features can easily slow down existing features.
-   Either the feature should scale well, or the limitations of the feature should be well documented.
-It can be hard to impossible to "add performance in later".
+* It's easy to create features that do not scale well to large datasets.
+Either the feature should scale, or the performance limitations of the feature should be well documented.
-1. Existing features should be tested both automatically and manually for performance.
-Well meaning new features can slow down existing features.
+* It can be hard to impossible to "add performance in later".